Peter Mazzaferro: Bridgewater State

-In the four years from 1989 to 1992, Mazzaferro's teams ran a successful veer offense along with its 4-4 defense and compiled a record of 34-5-1, including an undefeated 1992 season.
-In 1999, Mazzaferro's team finished the regular season 10-0.
+In the four years from 1989 to 1992, Mazzaferro's teams ran a successful veer offense along with its 4–4 defense and compiled a record of 34–5–1, including an undefeated 1992 season.
+In 1999, Mazzaferro's team finished the regular season 10–0.

 Mazzaferro was affectionately known at the school as "Papa Bear."
 In 2003, Bridgewater athletic director John Harper noted, "He's dedicated his life to BSC."
 In August 2002, sports writer Paul Kenney wrote a feature story on Mazzaferro, noting that he worked at "a cluttered state-issued gray metal desk, located in a basement office of the gymnasium" with only small black metal nameplate reading simply, "Peter Mazzaferro Head Coach."
 The writer suggested that, with Mazzaferro's achievements, "the word 'legend' might be a more deserving moniker for that nameplate."

 In September 2003, the Boston Herald published a story on the 73-year-old coach.
 The Herald noted, "When Bridgewater State coach Pete Mazzaferro glances across the football field, his mind often drifts back through 40 years of coaching, recalling opposing counterparts like so many gridiron ghosts of seasons past."
 His opponents included Ed Sherman (College Football Hall of Fame coach at Muskingum College), Harold Burry (College Football Hall of Fame coach at Westminster College), and Paul Pasqualoni (from Western Connecticut).
 In his time as a high school coach, Mazzaferro had also coached against College Football Hall of Fame coach Lee Tressel (father of Jim Tressel) when Tressel worked at Massillon Washington High School in Ohio.
 Looking back on his career, Mazzaferro told the Herald, "You go through a lot.
 You get hung in effigy or the (school) president attacks you on the field.
 I've gone through it all.
 I've always been interested in X's and O's but it's the kids you coach, they're like a family."

 Mazzaferro achieved his 200th career win during the 2003 season.
 He retired from coaching after the 2004 season at age 74.
-Upon being named the new head coach, Charles Denune said, "I'm stepping in the footsteps of a giant.
+Upon being named the new head coach, Chuck Denune said, "I'm stepping in the footsteps of a giant.
 His success was tremendous, and he has done a lot for me.
 I have utmost respect for him.
 I'm following a legend, and that's one of the most exciting things about this."